Hillside blueberry, yet another important shrub in the forests of southeastern Massachusetts, is often confused with either

 blueberry and has wider leaves.
 Hillside and lowbush blueberry have somewhat different habitat requirements, hillside blueberry

-a formerly used Latin name (a synonym)—Vaccinium vacillans.
+of a formerly used Latin name (a synonym)—Vaccinium vacillans.
 You now know how to differentiate between lowbush and hillside

 blueberry, but what about